-Welcome to the training on Critical Congenital Heart Disease provided by Texas Health and Human Services (HHS) and the Texas Department of State Health Services (DSHS).
+Welcome to the training on Critical Congenital Heart Disease provided by the Texas Health and Human Services Commission (HHSC) and the Texas Department of State Health Services (DSHS).

 The goal of this module is to equip Texas Health Steps providers and others to perform state-mandated newborn screening for critical congenital heart disease (CCHD), evaluate results, and provide appropriate follow-up.

 Texas Health Steps providers and other interested health-care professionals.

 After completing the activities of this module, you will be able to:

 - Specify the purpose and components of state-mandated newborn pulse oximetry screening for critical congenital heart disease (CCHD).

 - Integrate CCHD screening into routine newborn care and provide appropriate follow-up and referrals based on screening results.

 Note: This training contains information that is particularly significant to: 1) physicians who treat newborns in birth facilities, 2) physicians in primary care and in subspecialty settings, and 3) nurses and allied health professionals who conduct the CCHD screening in birth facilities and other health-care settings.
 Some information is more relevant to those who conduct the screening.
 Testing will be on content that is tailored to both audiences.
 References to parents in this module also imply guardians or caregivers.

 This module was released on 7/23/2019.